Bipolar TURP for Treatment of Enlarged Prostate in NYC

 What is the hospital stay after bipolar TURP?

 The hospital stay after bipolar TURP is determined by multiple factors including the patient’s medical conditions, the size of the prostate, as well as the extent of the procedure.
-Most men operated on by Dr. Alex Shteynshlyuger are able to go home the same or next day after the procedure.
+Most men operated on by Dr. Alex Shteynshlyuger are able to go home the same or the next day after the procedure.

 Can bipolar TURP be performed after Greenlight laser?